keithparent/TransParent-Grid/README.md

 TransParent Grid
 ================

 A highly flexible, extremely powerful, fluid and responsive grid system.
-It has a variable amount of columns per row ranging anywhere from 1 to 16.
+Not limited to the standard 12 column format, it has a variable amount of columns per row.

 The keys to best-practice in effectively utilizing the grid: